dhis2/notes/decisions/2020/12/09-fe-initiatives-meeting.md

     -   Currently 3 different systems, need to consolidate to one.

-    -   Sharing dependencies between the host and the embedded plugins.
+    -   Sharing dependencies between the host and the embedded plugins will come later, but will be considered in the initial design.

 ### Yarn2 migration